gsamokovarov/web-console/README.markdown

 > Cannot render console from 192.168.1.133!
 Allowed networks:
 > 127.0.0.0/127.255.255.255, ::1

-If you don't wanna see this message anymore, set this option to `false`:
+If you don't want to see this message anymore, set this option to `false`:

 ```ruby
 Rails.application.configure do